iamyounix/msimagb460_tomahawk/guide and samples/combine kext/combine kext.md

 ## Introduction

 It is possible to mix some Kexts.
 Only associated kexts can do this, though.
-We shall integrate codeless kexts in this example. ie: [XHCI-Unsupported.kext][xhciunsupport] + [USBMap.kext][usbtoolbox-download]
+We shall integrate codeless kexts in this example. ie: [XHCI-Unsupported.kext][xhciunsupport] + [USBMap.kext][usbtoolbox-download].

 ### Check if we need XHCI-Unsupported

 1. Certain Intel XHCI controllers are not supported natively and require an injector.
-For these systems, install XHCI-unsupported.kext.
+For these systems, install [XHCI-Unsupported.kext][xhciunsupport].
 The native support depends by version, you can check location below to see if your XHCI is supported natively.
+The reason to do this is because

    - / System / Library / Extensions / IOUSBHostFamily.kext / Contents / Plugins / AppleUSBXHCIPCI.kext /Contents / Info.plist

-2. XHCI-unsupported.kext uses a lower `IOProbeScore (1000)` than the native Info.plist, there is no harm in installing it even if native support exists.
+2. There is no harm to use it even if native support exists.

 3. Typical xHCI needing XHCI-unsupported.kext:
    1. X99-series chipset XHC controller, `8086:8d31`